heyimcarlos/zero2prod/README.md

-# Newsletter API
+# Newsletter API (hiii)

 ## Notes

 - Before migrating the database, the app needs to have `trusted sources` disabled.
 - After deployment to the digital ocean's app platform, migrations have to be applied manually with the following command:

 ```bash
 DATABASE_URL=<database_url> sqlx migrate run